 Canadian Research Data Centre Network (CRDCN)

-The services provided by the CRDCN are made possible by a partnership between Statistics Canada and a consortium of university partners, with the support of the CIHR and SSHRC.
+The services provided by the CRDCN are made possible by a partnership between Statistics Canada and a consortium of university partners, with the support of the CIHR, SSHRC, and CFI.
 Strict security regulations and vetting procedures have been adopted to ensure the confidentiality of the data, in accordance with the provisions of the Statistics Act.

 Toll Free: 1-888-603-4178